Let's face it: Everyone works at home. Kids do homework. Parents pay bills, manage their finances, juggle their schedules.

-Other essential stuff to stash in a supplies drawer or a single box for easy grabbing includes staplers, tape, paper cutters, a hole punch, stamps, and thumbtacks.
+Other home office organization tips include placing essentials in a single supplies drawer or box for easy grabbing.
+This includes items like staplers, tape, paper cutters, a hole punch, stamps, and thumbtacks.

 The bottom line: Group 'em so you can grab 'em in a pinch.
 (While we're talking about office supplies, choose staples over paper clips.
 Clips get caught on other papers and come apart more easily.
 Just keep a staple-remover handy.)

 Save time searching through drawers by storing as many items as possible in clear containers.